bugmark-trial/scramword_1804/Scramword/egitpnm_0.md

-Unscramble this word: r y c o k
+Unscramble this word: e g i t p n m

-HINT: the unscrambled word starts with 'r'

 TO RESOLVE THIS ISSUE: unscramble the word, and add it to the document.
 Then submit a pull-request.
 Make sure to reference the correct issue  number (using the `#NNN` syntax) in your pull-request.

-Unscrambled word: rocky